 - How will releasing this data support your organization’s mission?

 - Do you have a specific initiative or project in mind that could leverage this data?

 It’s important that the nominating organizations highlight their goals for the use of the proposed data release; how will the release of this data benefit their organization, other organizations, and the community?

 During OpenDataVote Philly 2017 we used a Google Form and accepted data sets from nonprofit organizations that served the Philadelphia region.
 We wanted to ensure that the City of Philadelphia Office of Open Data and Digital Transformation had examples of the way that nonprofits would use the data to use as leverage when lobbying for the release of data sets at the later phases of OpenDataVote.

-- One page flyer to be used for outreach
+- One page flyer

 Leverage Network of Organizations

 Ask organizations to help promote the nonprofit nomination stage using their networks, and this may include connecting with organizations with a mailing list or network of organizations in your target demographic.

 Are you focusing on nonprofits for your iteration of OpenDataVote (similar to the 2011 and 2017 initiatives in Philly)?
 Do you want to involve private sector organizations that could benefit from the release of data maintained by the government?